MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

  :::image type="content" source="./media/auto-upgrade-cluster/Add_Action2.jpeg" alt-text="The screenshot shows how to add an action.":::

  8. Customize by providing recipient email.
-Click the Subject and Body fields, and there is a tiny lighting icon which provides encapsulated data fields from the message, to facilitate orchestrion of the email content.
+Click the Subject and Body fields, and there is a tiny lighting icon which provides encapsulated data fields from the message, to facilitate orchestration of the email content.

  :::image type="content" source="./media/auto-upgrade-cluster/Customize_email.jpeg" alt-text="The screenshot shows how to customize email.":::